Find easy decorating ideas and hacks for renters for how to spruce up a rental house or apartment on a budget!

-Eight decorating hacks for your rental home or apartment on a budget.
+Eight decorating ideas for your rental home or apartment on a budget.

-1. If you are not allowed to change your wall color, make it more personal by adding wall hangings.
-Hang pictures, mirrors, or if you want something with more impact, frame fabric, or wall paper.
+If you are not allowed to change the wall color, make it more personal by adding wall hangings.
+Hang pictures, mirrors, or if you want something with more impact, frame fabric, or wallpaper.

 - Option 1.
-Look for frames and mirrors at thrift stores, spray paint them to match your style.
+Look for frames and mirrors at thrift stores and spray paint them to match your style.

 - Option 2.
 Frame wrapping or craft paper!
 Even greeting cards and post cards you have saved look great on a photo wall and particularly pretty in a floating frame.
 I loved showing off gorgeous washi paper in two large and cheap poster frames!

-- Option 3: Hang something unusual on your walls like a collection of dollar store paper fans or cover your wall in a pattern with washi tape.
+- Option 3: Hang something unusual on your walls like a collection of dollar store paper fans with command strips or cover your wall in a pattern with washi tape.

 - Thrift stores, consignment shops and spray paint!!!
-You may need to invest in a new lampshade.
-Or try a creative DIY for a light fixture like a floral paper lantern hung right over a pot light with command strips.
+You may need to invest in a new lampshade with a second-hand find or try a creative DIY for a light fixture like a floral paper lantern hung right over a pot light with command strips.